↑Top / Menu / Search

 Full Sized Range

-This is an Albumen Photograph of a Full Sized Range.
+Two Albumen Photographs of a Full Sized Range and a photo of a slightly different model.
 There are no clues to the Model Name or Date of Manufacture but you can be assured that the purchaser would be unable to forget the makers name as it is cast into the ironwork and is particularly prominent at the rear of the range.

 The fire is placed at the furthest end from the wall – the appliance stands out into the kitchen with the upright Hot Closet fixed in the usual recess of a firplace opening.
 Models are in the region of 7’ 6” long and around 2’ 6” wide.
 There are several flues involved in the construction and a check – draught immediately under the hot plate allows the option of Hot Plate Cooking or Roasting & Baking in the Ovens by its diversion of the direction of the heat.

 On the left page we have The Devonian.
 Invented and manufactured by Garton & King this range is suitable for large establishments and incorporates several improvements on previous models which makes it a most complete kitchen apparatus.
 You should be able to enlarge this picture to read the detailed description.
 The model on the right is the Exonian Cooking Stove (with the added bonus of a powerful Back Boiler and provision for steam cooking).

 Another page from the Garton & King Catalogue